 I really wanted to participate in a Japanese tea ceremony in Tokyo, while we were in Japan.
 It was on the top of my list of things I wanted to do.
-I’ve always loved matcha (powdered green) tea and I’ve always respected the tradition of the ceremony and wanted to know more about it.
+I’ve always loved matcha (powdered green) tea and I’ve always respected the tradition of the tea ceremony.
+I wanted to know more about it.
 We had the time, we just needed to find the opportunity.

-Instead, we read through the steps ourselves.
-The process involved eating the sweet, performing the ritual steps for drinking the tea, and being thankful for the tea and the preparation of the tea.
+At the Hamarikyu Gardens tea ceremony, things are done a little differently.
+You are free to read through the steps yourself.
+The process involved eating the sweet, performing the ritual steps for drinking the tea, and being thankful for the tea and the preparation of it.

 If you’re in Tokyo and looking for a tea ceremony in Tokyo that you can add to your schedule that doesn’t require you to spend a lot and lets you maintain flexibility, this is a great option!
 It’s really easy to get to, as well.
 Hamarikyu is a 10-15 minute walk from JR Shimbashi Station or a 5-10 minute walk from Shiodome Station, or as already mentioned – just a few minutes walk from Tsukiji Market.

 On a side note, if you’re going to be visiting other areas of Japan besides Tokyo, I strongly recommend looking into buying a Japan Railpass before you leave home.
 They’re available only to tourists, so have to be purchased from home in advance of your trip.
 But if you’re going to visit at least two destinations in Japan (like Osaka, Kyoto, etc), you will save significant money with the railpass over buying separate tickets.
 Travel in Japan is expensive.
 Why not do yourself a favor and save a little money.